AI Video Camera Jitter and Unwanted Pan Fix

 1. Prompt implies cinematic energy without specifying camera

-How to spot it: Read the prompt aloud.
+How to spot it: read the prompt aloud.
 Words like cinematic, dynamic, energetic, vlog, gopro, documentary are silent motion triggers.

-2. Camera motion slider left at default
+2. Camera motion left at the tool’s default

 3. Image-to-video reference has implied motion

-How to spot it: Search the prompt for pan, tilt, dolly, push, zoom, track, follow, orbit.
+How to spot it: search the prompt for pan, tilt, dolly, push, zoom, track, follow, orbit.
 Strip any you do not actively want.

-How to spot it: Look for an “Auto” toggle in the motion section.
+How to spot it: look for an Auto toggle in the motion section.
 Disable it and use manual controls.

 Before you start